[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 [Tweet “Are brands prepared to succeed this holiday season, or are they blindly dumping money into Facebook?”]

 Competition is Higher than Ever

 So, you wanna sell your widget during the holidays?
 Good luck.
 So does everyone else.

 I’m sure you think that your 10% off deal is awesome and that it’s impossible to ignore.
-But you’re competing with an endless supply of brands who want to reach those same users.
+But you’re competing with an endless supply of brands who want to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More those same users.
 They are offering better products that are more relevant to them and at better prices.